CS109Group67/lendingclub/EDA.md

 ### 2C. `OUT_Monthly_Rate_of_Return`

 This outcome variable represents the simple monthly rate of return that investors recieved by holding the loan.
-This is the most comprehensive of our outcome features because it takes into account the total amount repaid (including interest) for the effective term of the loan.
-Note that the median monthly rate of return is 0.6%.
+This is the most comprehensive of the three outcome features because it takes into account the total amount repaid (including interest) for the effective term of the loan.
+The median monthly rate of return is 0.6%.